sahaib9747/Django_Realtime_Chat/README.md

 ## About
 Django real time chat application just implemented the basic concepts of real time chatting.
-It handles request asynchronously
+It handles the requests asynchronously

 ## Features
 * send messages